Metro area air quality · 2025

 Moderate

-The Boulder, CO metro area's air quality is rated Moderate based on 57.9% good air days.
-There were 1 unhealthy days in 2024 when outdoor activity should be limited.
+The Boulder, CO metro area's air quality is rated Moderate based on 58.4% good air days.
+No unhealthy air days were recorded in 2025.

 How does the Boulder, CO metro compare?